The dollar may already have been nuked, the new dollar is the "Amero"

 Definition: Hyperinflation is inflation that is out of control.
 You'll see "inflation exceeding 50% a month" all over the web, but I can't find a good source for that.

-inflation out of control to such a degree that extraordinary measures are necessary to cope with it, and extraordinary measures are necessary to end it.
+My definition: Hyperinflation is inflation out of control to such a degree that extraordinary measures are necessary to cope with it, and extraordinary measures are necessary to end it.

 Causes: Hyperinflation occurs when the government issues too much currency that is not backed by something of significant value.
 It's generally when the government prints money to pay it's bills.